aptos-labs/move-vscode-extension/README.md

 If you use https://www.cursor.com/ AI editor, you need to do a bit more work.

 Run the installation command above.
 The result would be a `./editors/code/aptos-analyzer.vsix` vscode extension package.
-Install it from the editor using the `"Install from VSIX..."` command.
+Then install it from the editor using the `"Install from VSIX..."` command.

 ## Features